cornell-zhang/allo-pldi24-artifact/README.md

 ## Clone the Repository

 Please clone the repository following the instruction below.
-You can include the `--recursive` flag to download all the baseline systems under the `3rdparty` directory.
-Notice this may take a while to download all the baseline systems since most of the baselines require a separate LLVM build. **For AE, there's no need to perform this step.
-You can directly leverage the provided [docker image](https://hub.docker.com/repository/docker/alloprj/allo-container/general), which has already set up the required environment.**
+You can optionally include the `--recursive` flag to download all baseline systems under the `3rdparty` directory.
+Notice this may take a while to download all the baseline systems since most of the baselines require a separate LLVM build. **For AE, clone this repo *without* downloading the baseline systems.
+Instead, you can use the provided [docker image](https://hub.docker.com/repository/docker/alloprj/allo-container/general), which has already set up the required environment.**

 ```bash
 git clone https://github.com/cornell-zhang/allo-pldi24-artifact.git